dentemple/simple-api/README.md

-# dens-express-boilerplate
+# Simple API

-Simple API server for testing purposes.
+> For testing purposes only

 ---